Akash-N-Pai/DynaNDE-Simulator/README.md

 1. **Trace-based routing**: Use pre-generated routing traces from actual model executions
    - Set `moe_routing_trace_path` to the trace file path
    - Traces can be generated using tools in `DynaNDE-Trcegenerator/`
+   - Sample routing trace folder has the sample trace files for refference each csv file in this needs to be fed to the simulator through the model cofig file

 2. **Simulated routing**: Automatically generate token-to-expert assignments
    - Leave `moe_routing_trace_path` empty